Bethlehem Public Library

 The president will appoint trustees to serve on any of the four (4) standing committees of the library board: nominating, building, finance and personnel.
 Other standing committees will be appointed as the business of the board may require.
 Committees will consist of one or more members and will be considered discharged upon completion of the term of office of the president.

 The building committee will periodically inspect the physical plant of the library and report important matters to the board with recommendations for improvements or correction.
+Trustees on this committee may be called upon to assist in the development and execution of building projects.

 The personnel committee will prepare an annual performance evaluation of the director and periodically review with the director the personnel policy, job descriptions and salary structure.
+Trustees on this committee may assist in the development of materials related to other library positions created by the board of trustees as needed.

 All committees will make a progress report to the board as necessary.
 No committees shall have other than advisory powers unless the board delegates specific power to act on its behalf, pending a subsequent meeting of the board for confirmation.